EvaMaeRey/ggplot2-extension-cookbook/README.md

     pipeline
   - Step 4: Try out/test/enjoy\!

-Furthermore, we’ll try to orient with a ratio typology that you’ll see in the section titles.
+Currently, I’m experimenting with a ratio typology that you’ll see in the section titles.

+Regarding stat\_‘s vs. geom\_’s, I take on geoms first, because they are more commonly used, perhaps because they are more concrete descriptive of what the creator envisions, where as stat might be more ’adverbial’, a more nebulous, harder-to-think about layer description.

 Finally, most of the code is at the ‘R for data science level, and not ’Advanced R’ level, which hopefully will afford greater reach.